Skip to main content

 • Take-home custom trays provide gradual whitening over 1-2 weeks on your schedule

-• Professional whitening costs $300-$800 depending on the method and delivers superior results to drugstore products
+• Professional whitening costs $300-$800 and delivers superior results to drugstore products

 • Whitening is safe for enamel and doesn't cause permanent damage when professionally supervised

-• Temporary tooth sensitivity is the most common side effect, affecting about 60% of patients and resolving within 1-3 days
+• Temporary tooth sensitivity is most common side effect, affecting about 60% of patients

 • Whitening only works on natural teeth—crowns, veneers, and fillings don't change color